Skip to content

 Testing for MTHFR variants has little clinical significance.
 While many sources claim MTHFR variants cause various health problems, the scientific community largely disagrees regarding the most common variants.

-There are extremely rare MTHFR variants that cause a condition called homocystinuria, but these are very different from the commonly tested ones and far less frequent.
+Certain rare MTHFR variants can cause a condition called homocystinuria, but these are very different from the commonly tested ones and far less frequent.

 Should You Get Tested?